jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/roles.md

 slug: /machine/web/groups/roles
 ---

-Users on the ASM have different roles with associated permissions relevant to work on the platform.
+Users on the ARM have different roles with associated permissions relevant to work on the platform.
 Depending on your role,
-you are granted access to certain functions for your daily use of the ASM.
+you are granted access to certain functions for your daily use of the ARM.
-You can see your role on the ASM in the
+You can see your role on the ARM in the
 [drop-down menu](/machine/web/user-information)
 that appears when you click the user icon on the upper-right part of your screen.

-The following are the different roles that are available on the ASM, along with their descriptions.
+The following are the different roles that are available on the ARM, along with their descriptions.

 ## User manager role